-The U. S. Government conservatorship of Federal Home Loan Mortgage Corporation ("Freddie Mac") and the Federal National Mortgage Corporation ("Fannie Mae") in September 2008 and its ultimate resolution may adversely affect the real estate market, the value of real estate-related assets generally and markets generally.
-In addition, there may be proposals from the U.S. Congress or other branches of the U.S. Government regarding the conservatorship, including regarding reforming Fannie Mae and Freddie Mac or winding down their operations, which may or may not come to fruition.
+The U. S. government conservatorship of Federal Home Loan Mortgage Corporation ("Freddie Mac") and Fannie Mae in September 2008 and its ultimate resolution may adversely affect the real estate market, the value of real estate-related assets generally and markets generally.
+In addition, there may be proposals from the U.S. Congress or other branches of the U.S. government regarding the conservatorship, including regarding reforming Fannie Mae and Freddie Mac or winding down their operations, which may or may not come to fruition.
 There can be no assurance that such proposals, even those that are not adopted, will not adversely affect the values of the Funds' assets.